 Matthew A. Young, M.S.
 President and Founder of the Finch Research Network (FiRN):

 Matt has been observing and enjoying nature since a very young age.
-He’s lived in Central New York the past 22 years and it was during this time when he really started studying everything from birds to orchids, and bogs and fens.
+He’s lived in Central New York for 26+ years and it was during this time when he really started studying everything from birds to orchids, and bogs and fens.
 Matt received his B.S. in Water Resources with a minor in Meteorology from SUNY-Oneonta and his M.S. in Ornithology from the SUNY College of Environmental Science and Forestry/Syracuse University in 2003.
 Matt did his masters research on avian diversity in restored wetlands of central New York at the Great Swamp Conservancy.
-He was a Regional Editor of the Kingbird for 10 years, the state ornithological journal in New York, was an Adjunct Professor in Environmental Studies at SUNY-Cortland, and currently teaches an Intro to Birding class for Cornell University and is the Board Chair at The Wetland Trust.
+He was a Regional Editor of the Kingbird for 10 years, the state ornithological journal in New York, was an Adjunct Professor in Environmental Studies at SUNY-Cortland, and currently teaches an Intro to Birding class for Cornell University and was the Board Chair at The Wetland Trust.

 Timothy Spahr, PhD.
-Astromer and Field Ornithologist:
+Astronomer and Field Ornithologist:

 Tim was interested in birds for a few years in his youth, including attending the 1978 Dayton Ohio CBC.
 After settling on astrophysics for a career Tim obtained undergraduate degrees in physics and astronomy from the University of Arizona, and MS and PhD in Astronomy from the University of Florida.
 In the mid 2000s, he eventually returned to birding with the passion he had as a youngster.
 Tim has traveled the US and Canada on many bird trips, and several specifically targeting crossbills and grosbeaks for recording.
 In addition Tim served on the Massachusetts Avian Records Committee, including a term as the Chair in 2018-2019.
 During the large crossbill irruption in the east in 2012-2013, Tim and Matt became good friends and research partners, and have continued as such to this day.